TurkiAl2005/Predicting-type-2-Diabetes/README.md

 # Predicting-type-2-Diabetes

-This is a project in progress relating to predicting individuals as type 2 non-diabetic, prediabetic, and diabetic
+This is a project in progress relating to predicting individuals as type 2 non-diabetic, prediabetic, and diabetic.